-You may establish accounts with TIAA or Fidelity Investments, Inc. (i.e., the Plan’s Record Keepers) for your contributions and University matching contributions.
+You may establish accounts with TIAA and/or Fidelity Investments, Inc. (i.e., the Plan’s Record Keepers) for your contributions and University matching contributions.
 Amounts contributed to your accounts can be invested in available investment options offered under the Plan.
-TIAA offers three annuity investments for new contributions.
+TIAA offers several investment options.
 Fidelity offers a variety of mutual funds (including a number of mutual funds that are not Fidelity funds), as well as a self-directed brokerage account through which you can invest in even more mutual funds.
 The Record Keepers offer different investment choices, and each investment alternative has a different degree of risk and profit potential associated with it.
-You can obtain a description of the investments offered by contacting the Plan Administrator or by logging on to the following website http://plan.fidelity.com/rit.
+You can obtain a description of the investments offered by contacting the Plan Administrator or by logging on to the following websites http://NetBenefits.com/RIT and www.tiaa.org/rit.

-You will need to complete an application with TIAA and/or Fidelity to direct your investments within their organizations.
-You will then be issued an annuity contract or a custodial account agreement whose terms and conditions will govern the investments with the chosen Record Keeper and your rights to transfer investments, to receive distributions and so forth.
+You must take action to direct your investments with TIAA and/or Fidelity.
+You will need to complete an application with TIAA either online or via a call in to their phone center.
+You do not need to complete and application for Fidelity, but you should direct your investments online or by phone.
+Fidelity and/or TIAA will then send you applicable documents whose terms and conditions will govern the investments with the chosen Record Keeper and your rights to transfer investments, to receive distributions and so forth.